Nakamura copper tamagoyaki pan image courtesy of Shokunin. Orig Posted: Feb 16, 21, Updated: Nov 13, 22

 Due to all the deceptive and knock-off brands on Amazon/online

 I have vetted these producers/manufacturers and sellers, so I will state the brands country of origin for those of you that care who you are supporting.
-Unfortunately, I will not be promoting Chinese brands because several of them are knock-off’s of Japanese brands.
+Unfortunately, I will not be promoting Chinese brands that knock-off Japanese brands.

 If you are an American, you will want the fastest and most affordable vendor which is why my focus will be American-centric vendors or vendors who cater to the U.S. market.
 Although, I have listed their location, so that you can choose a seller within your region for all international buyers.

 Seattle, WA, USA

 Bento & Co (Bco)

 Japan Taste (JT)

 Do not expect the pans to be big.

 The Most Common Shapes of a Tamagoyaki Pan